dubstepdragon/DLC_TOOL/README.md

 # DLC_TOOL

-This is a stripped down expandable version of my core tools that I use for the AwboiMerger for ShadeTheBat's [AwtterMerger](https://github.com/dubstepdragon/AwtterMerger) tool.
+This is a stripped down version of my core tools that I use for the AwboiMerger for ShadeTheBat's [AwtterMerger](https://github.com/dubstepdragon/AwtterMerger) tool.

 The code base this is built on is from an asset https://booth.pm/en/items/2207020